A Week-Long Family-Friendly Winter Escape

 Once settled in, explore the town.
 Whether you shop at the base of Winter Park Resort, peruse up-and-coming art galleries in Kremmling, find a local gem on the main street of Hot Sulphur Springs, walk the boardwalk in Grand Lake or explore unique shops in Granby, there’s plenty to see for an afternoon to help get oriented in your new home for the week!
 Learn more about shopping in each town.

 For dinner, find a local comfort food restaurant before turning in early for the night to prepare for an epic second day in Grand County.

 Grab breakfast in town at Carver’s Bakery Café.
-Then try your hand at dog sledding with Dog Sled Rides of Winter Park.
+Then try your hand at dog sledding with Dashing Thru the Snow.
 The whole family will get to explore the Winter Park and the Fraser Valley backcountry with an experienced guide and musher.
 A can’t-miss opportunity?
 Ask to take the reins for part of the ride!

 After spending the morning with your new furry friends, head back into town for an delicious barbecue lunch at Smokin’ Moe’s, then spend the afternoon at one of our local recreation centers to keep warm.
 The Grand Park Community Recreation area offers fitness classes in addition to a pool, lazy river, climbing wall and more.

 End your day with some good-old-fashioned pizza at Elevation Pizza, whose homemade dough, signature sauce and high-quality ingredients satisfy even the pickiest of eaters.